How to apply for a passport or an identity card abroad

 Learn about passport photo requirements on the website of the Police.

-- Residence permit applications must be made at the embassy in person.
+- The application must be made at the embassy in person.

 - An application can be initiated only if your personal data has been entered in the population information system correctly.